GeoMOER/geoAI/docs/units/_unit05/unit05-01_research_questions.md

 Now it is your turn to decide for a self-chosen research question to work on in your final team project.

 ## Research question
 Design a research question that incorporates one of the two methods introduced in the course.
-If you still need inspiration, you can check the example page.

 Below you can find some examples for research question or topics, which you might work on in your final team project.